Land Rover Wolf: Reinforced rear axle

-The testing was extremely rigorous and Salisbury axles kept breaking.
-The axle was therefore redesigned using stronger internals, hubs and outer casing, making one of the strongest land rover axles ever made.
+The testing was extremely rigorous, and Salisbury axles kept breaking.
+The axle was therefore redesigned using stronger internals, hubs, and outer casing, making one of the strongest Land Rover axles ever made.

 Fibreglass roof

-The fibreglass roof was far simpler to manufacture over the raised height of the roofbars than the Defender aluminium roof.
+The fibreglass roof was far simpler to manufacture over the raised height of the roof-bars than the Defender aluminium roof.
 The production was outsourced.

 Side-mounted spare wheel

-Everywhere else where Land Rover tried to mount the spare wheel caused the mountings to break free and it was too heavy for the bonnet.
-There are 3 versions of mounting, soft top, hard top and quick release.
+Everywhere else where Land Rover tried to mount the spare wheel caused the mountings to break free, and it was too heavy for the bonnet.
+There are three versions of mounting: soft top, hard top, and quick release.

 Chassis

-The chassis is considerably different in design to the standard Defender chassis even though it looks similar.
+The chassis is considerably different in design to the standard Defender chassis, even though it looks similar.
 The side walls are standard, most of the rest is bespoke.
 The additional rear load bed mounting was to take increased weights as the standard chassis kept punching big dents in the rear floor.

 Chassis made after the production run (service chassis) are slightly different, later ones have a triangular reinforcement behind the front outriggers, none of them have the front round tube going through the main chassis walls as it is more costly to tool and produce although it is stronger.

 The chassis wasn't galvanised to avoid the additional cost.
-There were also unfounded Health and Safety concerns about the gases involved in welding a galvanised chassis, due to the fact that supplying correct respiratory protection to welders would negate this problem.
+There were also unfounded Health and Safety (H&S) concerns about the gases involved in welding a galvanised chassis, due to the fact that supplying correct respiratory protection to welders would negate this problem.

 WMIKs made from the factory had two outriggers in the middle of the chassis instead of just one on a standard Wolf chassis.
 The second outrigger is to take the extra load of the gun mounting.
 Many WMIKs were converted from Wolfs and kept one outrigger.

-The chassis on all Wolfs was sprayed internally with Dinitrol rust proofing.
+The chassis on all Wolfs was sprayed internally with Dinitrol rust-proofing wax fluid.

 Tyres

-Goodyear G90s were designed for the project and strengthened on the sidewalls in testing.
-The Michelin tyres were felt to be better but more expensive and classed as an approved second choice as used on Winterised/Waterproofed Wolfs.
+Goodyear G90s were designed for the project, and strengthened on the sidewalls in testing.
+The Michelin tyres were felt to be better, but more expensive; and classed as an approved second choice as used on Winterised / Waterproofed Wolfs.
 Goodyear G90 tyres have been in service on military vehicles for over 20 years.
 Wolf wheels were the HD wheels available on Defender at the time.
 Aftermarket wolf wheels are available and are a popular conversion.

 Side lockers

-Experience from the pre Wolf Military Defender showed that full jerry cans were dangerous and too tight in the lockers, the unusual shaped doors were simply to take full jerrycans more easily.
+Experience from the pre Wolf military Defender showed that full jerry cans were dangerous and too tight in the lockers, the unusual shaped doors were simply to take full jerry cans more easily.
 They were never meant to be watertight.

-The Wolf 90 does not have side lockers but does have mountings to carry jerrycans internally.
+The Wolf 90 does not have side lockers but does have mountings to carry jerry cans internally.